lchen23/UdacityDRL_collab_compet/README.md

 ## Environment
 Unity Machine Learning Agents ([ML-Agents](https://github.com/Unity-Technologies/ml-agents)) is an open-source Unity plugin that enables games and simulations to serve as environments for training intelligent agents.

-This repo presents code and step by step guide on how to train an intelligent agent to solve the [Reacher environment](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis).
+This repo presents code and step by step guide on how to train two intelligent agents to solve the [Tennis environment](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis).

 In slightly modified Tennis environment, two agents control rackets to bounce a ball over a net.
 If an agent hits the ball over the net, it receives a reward of +0.1.
 If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.
 Thus, the goal of each agent is to keep the ball in play.

 The observation space consists of 8 variables corresponding to the position and velocity of the ball and racket.
 Each agent receives its own, local observation.
 Two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping.

 ## Goal
-The goal is to train agents to keep the ball boucing back and forth between the players for as long as possible in order to maximize the scores.
+The goal is to train agents to keep the ball boucing back and forth between them without falling to the ground or out of bounds for as long as possible in order to maximize the scores.
 This task is episodic, and in order to solve the environment, the agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).
 Specifically,

 * After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
 This yields 2 (potentially different) scores.
 We then take the maximum of these 2 scores.